nginxinc/nginx-gateway-fabric/tests/README.md

 ### Step 1 - Create a Kubernetes cluster

-This can be done in a cloud provider of choice, or locally using `kind`.

-**Important**: NFR tests can only be run on a GKE cluster.
+**Important**: Functional/conformance tests can only be run on a `kind` cluster.
+NFR tests can only be run on a GKE cluster.

 To create a local `kind` cluster: